This post was last updated on December 14, 2023 by srinivas krishnaswamy

 And Rulers of the earth are out on their expedition with a desire for victory.

-Preventive Measures in Hemanta Ritu
+Other Health Measures in Hemanta Ritu

 Further, Acharya Charka also says that in Hemanta, we should avoid foods and drinks that are very light & tend to aggravate vata-dosha.
 We should also avoid fasting in winters.